Our Impact

 Annual Report

-In fiscal year 2022-2023, First 5 San Joaquin invested over $13 million in programs and services aimed at increasing the number of children ages 0 to 5 who are ready for school.
-This fiscal year was marked by the first full year of in-person services following the height of the COVID-19 pandemic.
+In fiscal year 2023-2024, First 5 San Joaquin (F5SJ) invested over $15 million in programs and services aimed at increasing the number of children ages 0 to 5 who are ready for school.

 This dashboard highlights the characteristics of families served by First 5 San Joaquin, as well as the services provided by its funded programs.